 The following essay topic analysis examines Stanford’s Graduate School of Business (Stanford GSB) MBA admissions essays for the 2021-2022 admissions season.
 You can also review essay topic analyses for other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

-Stanford has asked applicants to respond to the same two questions it has asked the past several years, maintaining the 1,050 word limit from last year, with the recommendation of using 650 words for Essay A and 400 for Essay B. An optional essay regarding candidate’s impact is also included in the application and Clear Admit encourages applicants to address it.
+Stanford has asked applicants to respond to the same two questions it has asked the past several years, maintaining the 1,050 word limit from last year, with the recommendation of using 650 words for Essay A and 400 for Essay B. Two optional essay regarding candidate’s impact and background are also included in the application and Clear Admit encourages applicants to address them.

 Let’s take a closer look at each of the Stanford GSB essays.

 Stanford GSB Essay A

 What matters most to you, and why?
 (Suggested Word Count: 650 words)